Josip Stadler: Early life and education

 Stadler was born in Slavonski Brod in the Habsburg monarchy (present-day Croatia).
 His parents, Đuro and Marija (née Balošić) were hatmakers.
 His father's ancestors were originally christened Jews from Upper Austria.

-Early in life, he lost both parents.
+Early in life, Stadler lost both parents.
 He was taken care of by the Oršić family.
 He started his education in Slavonski Brod, and continued it, under the patronage of cardinal Juraj Haulik, in Požega and Zagreb where he attended Classical gymnasium.
 In Rome he attended the Pontifical Gregorian University where he attained a doctorate in philosophy and theology.

 Career

 Stadler was ordained a priest in Rome on June 6, 1868, after which he returned to Zagreb where he worked as a professor at a seminary and later a university professor at the Catholic Faculty of Theology of the University of Zagreb.

 In 1881, the Catholic Church hierarchy in Bosnia and Herzegovina was reinstated after nearly seven centuries, when the last bishop of Bosnia was evicted by Bosnian ban Matej Ninoslav and left Bosnia for Đakovo.
 Pope Leo XIII named Stadler as the first archbishop of Vrhbosna in Sarajevo.
 Under his direction, the Cathedral of Jesus' Heart was built, along with the seminary and church of Sts.
 Cyril and Methodius.
 In Travnik he helped build the gymnasium and seminary, as well as many churches and women's seminaries throughout the country.

 Stadler founded the women's order of the Servants of the Infant Jesus with the intention of helping impoverished and abandoned children and others.
 He sent a plea to Vienna, to Franziska Lechner to send nuns to Sarajevo.
 With help of Ivana Zorman, hedmistress of orphanage in Trieste he formed the orphanages Betlehem and Egipat for children and a home for the elderly.

-He argued that Bosnia and Herzegovina should be integrated into a greater Croatian state.
+Stadler argued that Bosnia and Herzegovina should be integrated into a greater Croatian state.
 Stadler invited Serbs to engage in a theological discussion and to consider the possibility of unifying the two churches, but his proposal was firmly rejected.